puja-urmi/puja-urmi/README.md

 ---

 ### 🤔 I’m looking for help with:
-- Scaling and optimizing **Flower Framework** for large-scale federated learning setups
+- Scaling large-scale federated learning projects in **Flower Framework**

 ---